Clicketyclick/SimpleImageGallery/README.md

 You can now test the gallery by:

-4. Opening a new browser window/tab with the address: `http://localhost:8083/index.php`
+4. Opening a new browser window/tab with the address: `http://localhost:8083/index.php` OR simply press the <kbd>Test</kbd> button
 5. Et voila!
 The Gallery is up and running.

 ## Configuration